 "Fashion is very important.
-It is life-enhancing and like everything that gives pleasure, it is worth doing well." - Vivienne Westwood
+It is life enhancing and like everything that gives pleasure, it is worth doing well." - Vivienne Westwood

 The Creative Industries are one of the fastest-growing economic sectors in the UK, responsible for 5.6% of jobs and worth £76bn to the UK economy.
 The British fashion and textile industry is one of the largest employment areas in the UK.
 It is a multifaceted industry, where opportunities exist within design, retail, production, buying, merchandising, textiles, public relations, fashion communication and styling.
 Studying Textile Design at A Level provides students with a wealth of employability skills.
 It encourages students to make independent decisions, and it requires commitment, hard work and dedication.
-It teaches students to accept and act upon constructive criticism; it develops team players as well as good communicators; it encourages development of strong organisational skills and broadens dimensions and ideas through problem solving and exploring contextual work.

-Textile Design is an exciting creative course which introduces students to a variety of experiences that explore a range of textiles media, processes and techniques.
+Academic: Textile Design is an exciting creative course which introduces students to a variety of experiences that explore a range of textiles media, processes and techniques.